akeneo/pim-api-docs/content/app-portal/get-started.md

 Use the App Portal to submit apps to the App Store, manage your apps and view analytics.

-### Step 1: Create your password
+### Step 1: Create your account

-You will receive an email from the platform when an Akeneo administrator invites you to the platform.
-Click on the reset password link in this email or go to [apps.akeneo.com](http://apps.akeneo.com), click App Portal, then click reset password.
-Enter your email address to receive a link to reset your password.
+As a Partner, you will receive an email from the platform when an Akeneo administrator invites you to the platform.
+Click on the Accept Invitation link in this email.
+Enter your firstname, lastname and email, then click on Create Account.

 ### Step 2: Add members and assign roles